-The sheath bonding arrangement should be taken into account when establishing the current rating of the cable in accordance with IEC 60287.
+The sheath bonding arrangement should be considered when establishing the current rating of the cable in accordance with IEC 60287.

 The sheath bonding and earthing scheme, including bonding leads shall be in accordance with Engineering Recommendation ENA-ER-C.55/5 published by the UK Electricity Association.